All wood burning artists will have this thought cross their mind at some point, how can I make sure my wood burning art doesn’t fade?

 How To Prevent Wood Burning Art From Fading

-Now that you know what can fade wood burning art, let’s discuss steps on how you can prevent fading.
+Now let’s discuss steps on how you can prevent fading.
 These tips are easy, simple, and a must-know for any pyrography artist.

 1. Keep your work out of sunlight and UV rays